playcanvas/developer.playcanvas.com/content/en/tutorials/importing-first-model-and-animation.md

 ## Adding the texture to the model

-Back to our Kenney Character, let's upload one of the textures from the skins folder and apply that to the material of the model.
+Back to our Kenney Character.
+Let's upload one of the textures from the skins folder and apply that to the material of the model.

 ![][importing-texture-image]